 The Department of Waste & Renewables is committed to protecting the environment and improving the health of our community.
 We strive to minimize our impact to the landscape by restoring habitat and continue to create opportunities for environmental education and recreation.

-As part of a 2018/2019 final cover project, a pollinator friendly seed mixture consisting of native grasses, forbs, and legumes was used to create habitat for butterflies and other pollinators.
+As part of a 2018-2019 final cover project, a pollinator friendly seed mixture consisting of native grasses, forbs, and legumes was planted across 35 acres of closed landfill space to create habitat for butterflies and other pollinators.
 Although this native species seed mix takes longer than standard seed mixes to fully establish, the cover is coming is nicely and it will leave a habitat for pollinators and a potential place for recreation for generations to come.

 For the last four decades of operation, the county has worked to increase efficiencies and divert recyclables from the landfill to maximize the life of the site; however, space at the landfill is not unlimited.